 “This gives them the skills to hold down a job,” Harvey said.

 Harvey explained that most auto mechanic shops will not employ anyone under 18, so getting real-world experience is hard to find.
-But the opportunity to work on white fleet vehicles fills that gap, giving students experience they can’t get anywhere else.
+But the opportunity to work on service fleet vehicles fills that gap, giving students experience they can’t get anywhere else.
 Once they graduate, they’ll be ready to get a job.

 “These are great because it’s hard to get vehicles donated that actually run,” Harvey said.